Kicking & Screaming (Sebastian Bach album)

-Kicking & Screaming is the overall fourth release by heavy metal singer Sebastian Bach, but is the second to include all original studio recordings.
+Kicking & Screaming is the overall fourth release by heavy metal singer Sebastian Bach, and the second to include all original studio recordings.
 The album was released on September 21, 2011, in Japan, September 23, 2011, in Europe and Australia and September 27, 2011, in North America.

 The original album cover art was made by Richard Villa.

 Release and promotion

 The album titled track "Kicking & Screaming" was released as the lead single in the US, UK and Australia.
 The music video premiered on the Revolver website on August 3, 2011.
 The track "My Own Worst Enemy" was also released as a single in Japan.
 Further videos were made for the promo single "I'm Alive" and "Tunnelvision".

 The album debuted on the Billboard Top 200 album chart at No. 73.

 The 2008 single "Battle with the Bottle", which Bach sang on the finale of the reality TV show "Gone Country season 2", is included as a bonus track on the album.
 The music video is also included on the deluxe DVD edition.